ADD CONDITION

 Overdose

 In case of an overdose, contact your local emergency services or go to the nearest hospital.
-It's crucial to provide them with as much information as possible about the substance taken and the amount, as this will help healthcare professionals provide the best care.
-Always err on the side of caution when it comes to your health.
+Having the medication packaging or information on hand can help medical professionals provide the best care.
+Always remember that when in doubt, it’s better to err on the side of caution and seek assistance.

 Pregnancy Use